dapr/quickstarts/tutorials/workflow/python/child-workflows/README.md

 ## Inspect the code

-Open the `ParentWorkflow.cs` file in the `tutorials/workflow/python/child-workflows/child_workflows` folder.
+Open the `parent_child_workflow.py` file in the `tutorials/workflow/python/child-workflows/child_workflows` folder.
 This file contains the definition for the workflows and activities.

 The parent workflow iterates over the input array and schedules an instance of the `child_workflow` for each of the input elements.
 The `child_workflow` is a basic task-chaining workflow that contains a sequence of two activities.
 When all of the instances of the `child_workflow` complete, then the `parent_workflow` finishes.